pizzadotdoggo/pizzadotdoggo/README.md

 <details>
   <summary>☆BYI☆</summary>

   ★ I block freely.
-(As in if you harass me, etc.)
+(As in if you harass me, copy, etc.)

   ★ Follow your own DNI.
 Don't harass me for smth you don't like.